MaciejWas/fastcdc-c/README.md

 # FastCDC-C

-Haskell bindings for FastCDC algorithm.
+Haskell bindings for sleepybishop's FastCDC implementation in C.

 # Usage